architecture-building-systems/CityEnergyAnalyst/docs/guide_about_files_generated.rst

 :File Names: ``DiscOp_<BUILDINGNAME>_result.csv``
 :Rewritten:  Not rewritten
 :Origin:     They are being shipped along with the reference case
-:Notes:      All the files have 14 rows (including header)
+:Notes:      All the files have a header and 13 rows corresponding to a combination of resources to be used.
+             The combinations are Boiler(Biogas), Boiler(Natural gas), Fuel Cell and 10 combinations of (GHP and Boiler), like 10% GHP and 90% Boiler.
              It has one column for index and 15 columns corresponding to the following fields:

 - ``Annualized Investment Costs [CHF]``